1. Did you use community media to facilitate discussion on a local issue or development?

 This role involves building a level trust as well so that the people, businesses and organizations about whom you are telling the stories can trust that you will do it accurately and also so that the people who are listening trust that you are giving them the correct information.
 This means building relationships with all of these different dimensions of the community.

+2. Why do you think SOF is important?
 I think it is important for a community to know about itself and to celebrate itself.
 There are two main things that does for a community.
 First, it gives the community the power of knowledge as well as some sense of ownership.
 Secondly, it eliminates a lot of negativity and rumour.
-I have heard people say before, "I wonder what so-and so gets paid to do?".
-When you see that person on the tv next month giving a report on the work that he has done, that question gets answered.
-SOF is important because it helps all of this to happen.
+I have heard people say before, "I wonder what so-and

+3. What benefits do you see in having the community more involved in participatory communications?
 As I have said before, to gain knowledge and perspective, to reduce negativity and to make people accountable to the public that they serve.

 4. How do you think you are helping the community?